Introduction

 Before you start, make sure that the name of the bone is displayed in the 3D Viewport.
 With the bone selected, click on the humanoid icon in the right menu, then go to Viewport Display and check Names.

-The mesh is now red or blue.
-The stronger the connection to the selected bone, the redder it will be, and the lower the connection, the bluer it will be.
+The stronger the connection to the selected bone, the redder it will be, and the weaker the connection, the bluer it will be.

 Let’s look at the head bone.
 The head bone is named “Bone.003”, so select Bone.003 from the green inverted triangle icon in the right menu.